laher/goxc/README.md

 		goxc -t

-    * *OSX Users Only*:  With homebrew installed you will need to do the following:

 	* Note that this step is now optional, because goxc now builds/rebuilds the cross-compiler toolchains automatically, as necessary).
 	* Also note that building the toolchain takes a while.
 Cross-compilation itself is quite fast.